-Persons with disabilities, who require alternative means of communication (provided free of charge) for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact Health and Welfare.
-Individuals who are deaf, hard of hearing, or have speech disabilities, may contact USDA through the Federal Relay Service at (800) 877-8339.
+People with disabilities who require alternative means of communication (provided free of charge) for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact Health and Welfare.
+Individuals who are deaf, hard of hearing, or have speech disabilities, may contact USDA through the Federal Relay Service at 1-800-877-8339.

-Additionally, persons who require program information or language assistance services, in languages other than English (provided free of charge), should contact Health and Welfare.
+Additionally, people who require program information or language assistance services, in languages other than English (provided free of charge), should contact the department.

-To file a complaint of discrimination, fill out and mail in the form below (mail to address provided on form):
+To file a complaint of discrimination, fill out and mail in the form below (address is provided on form):